 Document Comple etion Date Mitigation Measure Timing Responsible Implementing Party Responsible Monitoring Party Location (Monitoring Record) Responsible Monitoring Party Project Mitigation Monitor AQ-3 Prior to discretionary approval by the City of Santa Ana, project applicants for new industrial or warehousing development projects that 1) have the potential to generate 100 or more diesel truck trips per day or have 40 or more trucks with operating diesel-powered transport refrigeration units, and 2) are within 1,000 feet of a sensitive land use (e.g., residential, schools, hospitals, or nursing homes), as measured from the property line of the project to the property line of the nearest sensitive use, shall submit a health risk assessment (HRA) to the City of Santa Ana for review and approval.
-The HRA shall be prepared in accordance with policies and procedures of the State Office of Environmental Health Hazard Assessment and the South Coast Air Quality Management District and shall include all applicable stationary and mobile/area source emissions generated by the proposed project at the project site.
-If the HRA shows that the incremental cancer risk and/or noncancer hazard index exceed the respective thresholds, as established by the South Coast AQMD at the time a project is considered (i.e., 10 in one million cancer risk and 1 hazard index), the project applicant will be required to identify and demonstrate that best available control technologies for toxics (T-BACTs), including appropriate enforcement mechanisms, are capable of reducing potential cancer and noncancer risks to an acceptable level.
-T-BACTs may include, but are not limited to, restricting idling on-site, electrifying warehousing docks to reduce diesel particulate matter, or requiring use of newer equipment and/or vehicles.
+The HRA shall be prepared in accordance with policies and procedures of the State Office of Environmental Health Hazard Assessment and the South Coast Air Quality Management District.
+If the HRA shows that the incremental cancer risk and/or noncancer hazard index exceed the respective thresholds, as established by the South Coast AQMD at the time a project is considered, the project applicant will be required to identify and demonstrate that best available control technologies for toxics (T-BACTs), including appropriate enforcement mechanisms, are capable of reducing potential cancer and noncancer risks to an acceptable level.
+T-BACTs may include, but are not limited to, restricting idling onsite, electrifying warehousing docks to reduce diesel particulate matter, or requiring use of newer equipment and/or vehicles.
 T BACTs identified in the HRA shall be identified as mitigation measures in the environmental document and/or incorporated into the site plan.
 Prior to future discretionary project approval Property Owner/ Developer City of Santa Ana Building Safety Division City of Santa Ana Building Safety Division AQ-4 Prior to discretionary approval by the City of Santa Ana, if it is determined that a development project has the potential to emit nuisance odors beyond the property line, an odor management plan shall be prepared by the project applicant and submitted to the City of Santa Ana for review and approval.
-Facilities that have the potential to generate nuisance odors include, but are not limited to: Prior to future discretionary project approval Property Owner/ Developer City of Santa Ana Building Safety Division City of Santa Ana Building Safety Division Wastewater treatment plants
+Facilities that have the potential to generate nuisance odors include, but are not limited to: Prior to future discretionary project approval Property Owner/ Developer City of Santa Ana Building Safety Division City of Santa Ana Building Safety Division Wastewater treatment plantsComposting, green waste, or recycling facilitiesFiberglass manufacturing facilities